tot-ra/graphql-schema-registry/README.md

 ### GET /schema/latest

-Simplified version of /schema/compose where latest versions from different services is composed.
-Needed mostly for debugging
+Simplified version of /schema/compose where latest versions from different services are composed.
+Some services prefer this to use this natural schema composition, as its natural and time-based.

 ### POST /schema/compose

-Lists schema based on passed services & their versions.
+Advanced version of schema composition, where you need to provide services & their versions.
-Used by graphql gateway to fetch schema based on current containers
+Used by graphql gateway to fetch schema based on currently running containers.

+The advantage over time-based composition is that versioned composition allows to automatically update federated schema when you deploy older version of the pod in case of some incident.
+If you deploy older pods they can ofc try to register old schema again, but as it already exists in schema-registry, it will not be considered as "latest".

 #### Request params (optional, raw body)